What are your opening times?

 What if I can’t attend my booking?
 Can I have a refund?

 Junior Programme activities are non-refundable.

 If your child cannot attend your booked session, please contact us on 01244 389789 to let our team know that you will not be attending.

 If you’re unable to attend a session as you are isolating due to having symptoms of COVID-19 or a positive PCR test, please contact us on 01244 389789 or firstname.lastname@example.org.
 We may refund the remaining cost of your place upon proof of a positive PCR test.

 What if I am not satisfied with the content of the event?

 We hope that you will enjoy your time with us on your Junior Programme event.

 If for any reason you are not satisfied, please contact us on email@example.com.

 How do I contact you?

-If you have a question please email us using firstname.lastname@example.org.
+If you have a question you can reach us on firstname.lastname@example.org.